multatronic/puppetbox/README.md

-Puppet/Vagrant box with all the stuff I want on it.
+Puppet configuration with all the stuff I want in it.
 This project is intended to make my life a little easier when migrating to a new computer.

 Config
 ====================